ambonvik/cimba/docs/tutorial.rst

     .. image:: ../images/tut_1_6.png

 Evidently, we cannot reject the null hypothesis that conventional queuing theory may be correct.
-Nor can we reject the hypthesis that Cimba may be working correctly.
+Nor can we reject the hypothesis that Cimba may be working correctly.

 This concludes our first tutorial.
 We have followed the development steps from a first minimal model to demonstrate process interactions to a complete parallellized